Almost commuting self-adjoint matrices --- the real and self-dual cases: Real -algebras

 In fact it is know that they both yield categorical equivalences.
-As such a lot of the study of $R^*$-algebras can be done using $C^{*,\tau}$ algebras.
-That is the approach we will take through out this paper.
+As such a lot of the study of $R^*$-algebras can be done using $C^{*,\tau}$-algebras.
+This is the approach we will take throughout this paper.
 The reasoning behind this choice is that the $C^{*,\tau}$-algebras lets us utilize a lot of our $C^*$-algebra knowledge.
 Hence there is less reproving of theorems.